Easy Illustrated Guide: How to Catch a Bus in London

 How to Use Buses in London: Final Tips

-So, take a deep breath, relax, and embrace the adventure of traveling through the heart of London on a bus!
+So, take a deep breath, relax, and get on that big red bus!

-Bus tickets in London: How to get on a bus without an Oyster card?
+Bus tickets in London: How do I get on a bus without an Oyster card?

 If you don’t have an Oyster Card, you can use a contactless debit or credit card, or a digital wallet like Apple Pay or Google Wallet.